bilaiiaeternum/GregTech-ExThermalized/README.md

 # This is a fork from su5ed's project GregTech Experimental
 # Now GregTech ExThermalized uses thermal resources (I've had problems with unification in my [Natsukashii](https://www.curseforge.com/minecraft/modpacks/natsukashii) modpack.)

+it is not a serious project, only a workaround.

 ----------

 <p align="center">